Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Introduction

-{\bfseries Limitations. }However, there are several limitations to black-box attacks: \begin{enumerate} \item The generated images are mostly grey-scale, which cannot accurately determine the color characteristics of the target, such as skin tone or pupil color.
+Current research yielding ideal generation results primarily focuses on white-box scenarios.
+However, models are typically accessed as black boxes in practical applications and only output predicted labels.
+This prevents the generator in the state-of-the-art white-box attack from optimizing with the help of gradient and prevents decoupling the potential space of the target class \cite{yuan2023pseudo}.
+Moreover, there are several limitations to existing black-box attacks: \begin{enumerate} \item The generated images \cite{dionysiou2023exploring}\cite{yang2019neural}\cite{zhu2022label}\cite{ye2022model}\cite{yoshimura2021model}\cite{fredrikson2015model} are mostly grey-scale, which cannot accurately determine the color characteristics of the target, such as skin tone or pupil color.

-\item Studies \cite{kahla2022label}\cite{dionysiou2023exploring}\cite{yoshimura2021model}\cite{han2023reinforcement}\cite{an2022mirror} yielding superior generation results tend to rely on gradient estimation algorithms for optimized objects, with less emphasis placed on the generator itself.
-For instance, the generator may be trained using a subset of the same dataset without assistance from the target model.
-This results in the extent to which the generator can enhance the effectiveness of the attack being overlooked.
+\item Since there is currently no attack model that can be optimally trained in the label-only scenario, existing methods \cite{kahla2022label}\cite{han2023reinforcement}\cite{an2022mirror} had to reach the attack goal by designing additional optimization strategies based on the generator from ordinary GAN, which is trained without the target model's knowledge.